suwilanji-chipofya/cobra/README.md

 # Insedhuma Network
-A toy cryptocurrency built in golang
+A toy blockchain program for a decentralised internet